-The Baader-Meinhof phenomenon, also called the "frequency illusion," is based on how selectively our brain perceives information.
-This phenomenon refers to a cognitive error in which any new information begins to seem very common.
+The Baader-Meinhof phenomenon, also called the “frequency illusion,” is based on how selectively our brain perceives information.
+This phenomenon refers to a cognitive bias in which any new information begins to seem far more common than it actually is.

-Now let's try to analyze the effect in simple terms.
+Now let's break down the effect in simple terms.
 Let's say you learned something new (a fact, a movie plot, a foreign word, etc.) and after a short time you start to encounter this information everywhere.
 You hear about it on the radio, this fact is mentioned in a conversation, you even come across a video about it on YouTube.
-Is this possible?
+Sound familiar?
 You begin to think that this information is widespread and often used by other people.
-Some people perceive the effect of the phenomenon even more simply: they feel that new information simply begins to follow them everywhere.
+To put it simply, it feels like this new information is following you around.

 What is the Baader-Meinhof Phenomenon?

-In fact, the frequency illusion effect simply uses the fact that our attention and perception are selective.
-Of course, there are news items that everyone talks about for a while (these cases do not fall under the presented phenomenon).
+In fact, the frequency effect simply exploits the fact that our attention and perception are selective.
+Of course, there are news items that everyone talks about for a while (these cases don't fall under this phenomenon).
 But the average frequency of using any specific information remains unchanged, and it does not depend on whether you know about this information or not.
 But it seems different to us.
 Why does this happen?

 The most logical and understandable explanation for this phenomenon is that the brain strives to understand what information we really need and what can be ignored.
 In this way, our brain simply saves resources.
 Every day we learn something new, but we do not need to remember everything at once.
-Our brain must determine what from this huge flow of information we will need in the future.
+Our brain must determine which pieces of this constant flow of information we'll actually need later.

-The following logic works in this situation: if we encounter certain information more often than others, then most likely it is more important than the one we heard only once.
-Frequent repetition of certain new information indicates to us that we will need it in the future, so we should not immediately push it out of memory.
+Here's the logic: if we encounter certain information more often than others, then most likely it is more important than the one we heard only once.
+Frequent repetition of certain new information indicates to us that we will need it in the future, so we shouldn't let it fade from memory.

-Our subconscious is constantly looking for certain templates, coincidences, patterns.
-If they are found, we cling to them and say to ourselves: this is important and will be needed in the future.
-The essence of the phenomenon is that our brain increases the value of certain information and makes us pay attention to it again.
+Our subconscious is constantly searching for patterns and coincidences.
+Once it finds them, we latch onto these connections and recognize that this information might actually be important.
+The essence of the phenomenon is that our brain assigns greater importance to certain information and makes us pay attention to it again.

 Origin of the term

-The Baader-Meinhof phenomenon got its name in the mid-90s, when an American newspaper published a story of one reader.
-The article talked about a strange coincidence: the author's friend heard from different sources twice during the day about a previously unknown German terrorist organization, whose leaders were Andreas Baader and Ulrike Meinhof.
+The Baader-Meinhof phenomenon got its name in the mid-90s, when an American newspaper published a story by one of its readers.
+The article talked about a strange coincidence: the author's friend heard twice in one day from different sources about a previously unknown German terrorist organization, whose leaders were Andreas Baader and Ulrike Meinhof.

-After this article, a stream of letters from readers poured into the editorial office, describing similar cases that happened to them.
-As a result, the name "Baader-Meinhof phenomenon" took hold and became widely used.
+After this article, the editors received a flood of letters from readers, describing similar experiences of their own.
+As a result, the name “Baader-Meinhof phenomenon” took hold and became widely used.

 The term "frequency illusion" to describe the same cognitive distortion appeared 11 years later thanks to Stanford University professor Arnold Zwicky.
 Nowadays, both terms are used interchangeably.